-The Board is committed to creating an inclusive workplace where everyone is treated equally and fairly, and where discrimination, harassment and inequity are not tolerated.
-The Company has a Diversity Policy and an Anti-Discrimination & Equal Employment Opportunity Policy and they are reviewed regularly.
+The Board is committed to creating an inclusive workplace where everyone is treated equally and fairly and where discrimination, harassment and inequity are not tolerated.
+The Company has a Diversity Policy and an Anti-Discrimination & Equal Employment Opportunity Policy and these are reviewed regularly.

-A number of diversity objectives have been established to assess progress towards the Board's commitments including:
+Diversity objectives have been established to assess progress towards the Board's commitments including:

-- Promoting an inclusive culture which treats the workforce with fairness and respect (the Company has set a zero tolerance against discrimination of employees); - Providing career development opportunities for all employees irrespective of gender, cultural or other differences (the Company encourages training and advancement for all employees through regular reviews and assessments); and - Monitoring and reporting on the percentage of females in the workforce and in senior executive positions (currently 55% of employees and 29% of senior executives are female).
-Senior executives are defined as the Chief Executive Officer and the Chief Executive Officer's direct reports.
+- Promoting an inclusive culture which treats the workforce with fairness and respect (the Company has set a zero tolerance against discrimination of employees); - Providing career development opportunities for all employees irrespective of gender, cultural or other differences (the Company encourages training and advancement for all employees through regular reviews and assessments); and - Monitoring and reporting on the percentage of females in the workforce and in senior executive positions.
+Currently 50% of employees and 29% of executives are female.
+Executives are defined as the Chief Executive Officer and the Chief Executive Officer's direct reports.

 The composition of the Board is reviewed on an annual basis and in the event a vacancy arises, the Board Charter requires that diversity be considered as part of the criteria in assessing candidates.
-As at the date of this Statement, the Board is composed of three male directors, and a male and female company secretary.
+As at the date of this Statement, the Board is composed of four male directors, and two male company secretaries.